 Available with Image Analyst license.

 Pixel Editor contains a set of tools used to interactively manipulate pixel values for raster and imagery data.
 It allows you to edit an individual pixel or a group of pixels at one time.
-The types of operations that you can perform depends on the data source type of your raster dataset.
+The types of operations that you can perform depend on the data source type of your raster dataset.

 - Edit elevation data to fill voids, remove spikes, or remove holes.